geovannewashington/learngobootdotdev/chapters/ch4-structs/lesson05/notes.md

 }
 ```

-Unlilke nestes structs, am embedded struct's fields are accessable at the top level like normal fields.
+Unlilke nested structs, am embedded struct's fields are accessable at the top level like normal fields.

 Example: